chester-lang/chester2025draft/docs/src/README.md

 Welcome to the Chester Programming Language documentation!
 Chester is a modern, expressive language designed to combine the best features of functional and object-oriented programming paradigms.

+This programming language is under active development and not ready for use.
+Many important features are not implemented yet, including some described in this documentation.

 ## What is Chester?

 Chester is a statically-typed language that aims to provide a balance between expressiveness and safety.
 It draws inspiration from languages like Scala, Haskell, and Rust, while introducing its own unique features.